CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/songtrack/song_05.md

 ---

-The editing mode can be switched through the editing tool in the toolbar or the right-click menu of the piano roll.
+The editing mode can be switched through the edit tool in the toolbar or the right-click menu of the piano roll.

-Hold down the ++ctrl++ key to temporarily switch editing tools.
+Hold down the ++ctrl++ key to temporarily switch edit tools.

 ![edit tool](images/song_05_1.png#only-light)
 ![edit tool](images/song_05_1_dark.png#only-dark)